monikagonciarz/AI4EO_final_project/README.md

 #### Why this timeframe?

 No comprehensive studies have been conducted in the area since 2007 (Musereau et al., 2007), making it an intriguing opportunity for analysis now.
 Given the increasing impact of climate change and more frequent storms, the period from 2020 to 2025 is critical for improving coastal erosion prediction.
-This decade is essential for enhancing our understanding of coastal dynamics and improving erosion forecasting tools, as significant erosion has been observed there in that timeframe.
+It is essential for enhancing our understanding of coastal dynamics and improving erosion forecasting tools, as significant erosion has been observed there in that timeframe.

 #### Why use satellite data?